 Note

-When you add an IPv6 security group rule, set Authorization Object to an IPv6 CIDR block.
-Example: 2001:db8:1234:1a00::***
+You must set the Authorization Object to an IPv6 CIDR block, such as 2001:db8:1234:1a00::***

 .
-For more information about security group rules, see Security group rules.
+For more information about security group rules, see Security Group Rules.

-Delete an assigned IPv6 address
+Delete assigned IPv6 addresses

 Important